Guttmacher Institute: Activities

 In 2013, the Guttmacher Institute was awarded a Population Center grant by the US National Institutes of Health in support its Center for Population Research Innovation and Dissemination.
-The Guttmacher Institute has received Charity Navigator’s highest (4-Star) rating annually since 2010.
+The Guttmacher Institute has received Charity Navigator's highest (4-Star) rating annually since 2010.

 Funding

-When the institute was founded in 1968 it's parent organization, Planned Parenthood, was its sole source of its funding.
+When the institute was founded in 1968 its parent organization, Planned Parenthood, was its sole source of its funding.
 Three years after becoming independent in 2007, the organization received less than 1% of its funding from Planned Parenthood in 2010.
 Now, most of the funding is gained through private foundations based in the United States.
 Other funding comes from international organizations such as the World Health Organization and the World Bank.
 The Guttmacher Institute was awarded $3.9 million between 1986 and 2015 by the MacArthur Foundation, including 13 grants in population and reproductive health.

 Nonpartisanship

 The Guttmacher Institute is not affiliated with a political party, and so it is nonpartisan in the strict sense of the word.
 The group work to "ensure that all women are able to exercise their reproductive rights and responsibilities", which puts them among advocates of abortion rights.
 According to FactCheck, Guttmacher "provides the most highly respected statistics on the sexual health of women and men.
 Its figures on abortion are widely cited by the media as well as by groups on both sides of the political aisle."